-Travel direct to Brighton from London Victoria in just under an hour with Southern trains.
+Travel to Brighton from London Victoria with Southern trains.

 The vibrant city of Brighton attracts millions of visitors every year, and it’s easy to see why.
 Packed full of iconic attractions, beautiful beaches, buzzing nightlife, fantastic shops and restaurants, there is certainly no shortage of fun things to do in Brighton.

 Plus, at less than 50 miles out of London, getting to Brighton couldn’t be easier.
-Hop on a train and stroll along the famous pier with the kids, enjoy the buzzing LGBTQ+ party scene or explore the maze of independent cafes and quirky shops in less than an hour.
+Hop on a train and stroll along the famous pier with the kids, enjoy the buzzing LGBTQ+ party scene or explore the maze of independent cafes and quirky shops.

 Getting to Brighton